Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Escape Fractions, and Radial Surface Brightness Profiles

-Since each element in our sample represents a simulated possible value of \fesc, we take the mode, or the maximum-likelihood (ML) value of our PMF as the \fesc-value of our galaxies at their average redshift, as these values correspond to the escape fraction of the total flux from all galaxies in each stack.
-The upper error bars were computed as the $+1\sigma$ error (84\%) of the full dataset, and the lower errors were calculated to be at the same $1\sigma$ likelihood value below the ML values.
-The averages and medians were computed from the full sample, and the lower bound on the averages was computed at $-1\sigma$ (16\%).
-The bin size of the \zmean\,$\simeq$\,5.02 \fesc\ PMF was reduced to smaller than the Freedman-Diaconis prescription to obtain sub-percent resolution in the distribution.
-The various, less significant peaks in the \zmean\,$\simeq$\,2.38 and \zmean\,$\simeq$\,2.68 \fescabs\ PMFs represent the apparent fluxes of fainter stellar populations that non-coherently contributed flux to the \emph{ML-model} LyC flux.
-These \emph{model} LyC fluxes also represent the lines-of-sight, where escaping LyC flux was transmitted through the IGM before being absorbed by Lyman Limit Systems and Damped Lyman-$\alpha$ systems within $\Delta \simeq$1.5 of Eq.~\ref{eq:powerlaw} is a better fit than published \fesc($z$) relations, which have steeper power-law slopes of $\kappa$=3--5.
-Since more than 1/3 of the data points falls outside the 68\% confidence interval of this power-law fit, it is possible that the true $\langle\fescabs\rangle$(z) relation would lie well below the lower bound of this power law.
-The center of the power law regression reaches \fescabs\,$\lesssim$\,10\% at $z$\,$\gtrsim$\,6--7, which may \emph{not} be sufficient for faint galaxies to finish reionization.
-If the (1+$z$)$^{\kappa}$ exponent values were as steep as $\kappa\simeq$2.0, this regression would provide \fesc\ values at $z$\,$\gtrsim$\,6 in excess of $\sim$30\%, as required for hydrogen reionization to have completed by $z$\,$\sim$\,6 \citep{Robertson2013}.
-However, none of the simple (1+$z$)$^{\kappa}$ power laws for \fesc\ are consistent with $\sim$2/3 of the data points plotted in Fig.~\ref{fig:figure13} to within their stated 1$\sigma$ standard errors.
+Since each element in our sample represents a simulated possible value of \fesc, we take the mode, or the maximum likelihood (ML) value of our PMF as the \fesc\ value representative of our galaxies at their average redshift, as these values correspond to the escape fraction of the total flux from all galaxies in each stack.
+The $\pm$1$\sigma$ error bars were computed from the inner 68\% of the PMF at equal probability, and upper limits were computed at (84\%) of the full dataset.
+The averages and medians were computed from the full dataset as well.
+These \emph{model} LyC fluxes also represent the lines-of-sight, where escaping LyC flux was transmitted through the IGM before being absorbed by Lyman Limit Systems and Damped Lyman-$\alpha$ systems within $\Delta >$912\AA, ionizing radiation is more strongly absorbed by neutral hydrogen due to the higher cross sectional area \citep{Richings2014}.
+LyC escape requires very low neutral Hydrogen column densities ($\mathrm{N_{H}}\!\!<\!\!10^{17}$).
+Since the amount of extinction from dust is strongly correlated to the column density of Hydrogen \citep{Bohlin1978,Fitzpatrick1999,Rachford2002}, higher extinction may then be indicative of low \fesc.
+This apparent correlation of high dust extinction and low \fesc\ is consistent with the results of several observational and analytical studies that investigate the impact of various galactic parameters on \fesc\ \citep[e.g.,][]{Mathis1971, Leitherer1995, Inoue2001, Bergvall2013}.